Robust expected improvement for Bayesian optimization: Introduction

 is a common problem in recommender systems \citep{Vanchinathan2014}, hyperparameter tuning \citep{Snoek2012}, inventory management \citep{Hong2006}, and engineering \citep{Randall1981}.
 Here we explore a robot pushing problem \citep{Kaelbling2017}.
 In such settings, $f$ is an expensive to evaluate computer simulation, so one must carefully design an experiment to effectively learn the function \citep{Sacks1989} and isolate its local or global minima.
 Optimization via modeling and design has a rich history in statistics \citep{box2007response,myers2016response}.
 Its modern instantiation is known as Bayesian optimization \citep[BO;][]{mockus1978application}.

-In BO, one fits a flexible, non-linear and nonparametric response-surface model to a limited campaign of example runs, obtaining a so-called {\em surrogate} $\hat{f}$ \citep{Gramacy2020}.
-Based on that fit -- and in particular its predictive equations describing uncertainty for $f(x)$ at new locations $x$ -- one then devises a criteria, a so-called \emph{acquisition function} \citep{Shahriari2016}, targeting desirable qualities, such as $x^\star$ that minimize $f$.
-One must choose an surrogate family for $f$, pair it with a fitting scheme for $\hat{f}$, and choose a criteria to solve for acquisitions.
-BO is an example of {\em active learning (AL)} where one attempts to sustain a virtuous cycle of learning and data collection.
+In BO, one fits a flexible response surface to a limited campaign of example runs, obtaining a so-called {\em surrogate} $\hat{f}$ \citep{Gramacy2020}.
+Based on that fit -- and in particular its predictive equations for new locations $x$ -- one then devises a criteria, a so-called \emph{acquisition function} \citep{Shahriari2016}, targeting desirable qualities, such as $x^\star$ that minimize $f$.
+One must choose a surrogate family for $f$, pair it with a fitting scheme for $\hat{f}$, and choose a criteria to solve for acquisitions.
+BO is an example of {\em active learning (AL)} where one attempts to \blu{create} a virtuous cycle of learning and data collection.
 Many good solutions exist in this context, and we shall not provide an in-depth review here.

 Perhaps the most common surrogate for BO is the Gaussian Process \citep[GP;][]{Sacks1989}.
 For a modern review, see \citet{williams2006gaussian} or \citet{Gramacy2020}.
-The most popular acquisition function is {\em expected improvement (EI)} \citep{Jones1998}.
+The most popular acquisition function is {\em expected improvement} \citep[EI;][]{Jones1998}.
 EI balances exploration and exploitation by suggesting locations with either high variance or low mean, or both.
 Greater detail is provided in Section \ref{sec:REI}.
 EI is highly effective and has desirable theoretical properties.